RyanLEarl/smart-dog-collar-app-test/arduino/smart_dog_collar/README.md

 smart_dog_collar.ino
 sensors.cpp
 sensors.h
-When working with the Arduino IoT, make sure to comment out the "#undef BLE_SENSE_BOARD" for every single file listed above
+When working with the Arduino IoT, make sure to uncomment out the "#undef BLE_SENSE_BOARD" for every single file listed above

 If you are using the ble sense arduino and don't have wifi, uncomment "// #undef BLE_SENSE_NO_WIFI" in smart_dog_collar.ino